sanskrit/raw_etexts_english/blogs/manasataramgini/2005-08-27_the-dark-hero-of-the-yadus.md

 +++
-title = "The dark hero of thexa0yadus"
+title = "The dark hero of the yadus"

 +++
 The birth anniversary of the dark hero of the yadus dawned.
 We decided